oke-aditya/quickvision/README.md

 ### Do you want multi GPU training but worried about model configuration?

-- Just inherit the PyTorch Lightning model!
+- Just subclass the PyTorch Lightning model!
 - Implement the `train_step`, `val_step`.